 - prepare for interviews

 The Career Development Centre can also provide career guidance using psychometric tests, including the following:

 The report enables you to link your interests with the job categories they fit into.

 With the MBTI, you discover the type of activity that stimulates or interests you most, and you clearly define the type of work or workplaces that suit you best.

 Once you’ve completed the tests, you meet with a counsellor who provides an in-depth analysis of your test results to help you draw up a customized action plan to find your perfect job.

 If you graduated more than two years ago, you can take these psychometric tests for a discounted fee of $80 (for a total of $130 with your one year membership).
 Consultations by appointment take place at Career Development Centre.

 To book an appointment or for more information please email the Career Development Centre (cdc@uOttawa.ca).

 Did you know that the University sponsors nearly a dozen career fairs and workshops over the course of the academic year?
 Why not attend some to meet with potential employers?

 The University of Ottawa has created a professional mentorship program that partners mentors with students who are looking for advice on career possibilities and professional development.
-This program is offered through the Biology Department in the Faculty of Science and the Communication Department in the Faculty of Arts.
+This program is offered through the Faculty of Science.